The Steve McQueens: History

 The group played regular gigs at the BluJaz Café, Marina Bay Sands, and other venues.
 They were featured on Late Night at Esplanade – Theatres on the Bay in January 2014 for their launch of Einstein Moments, their first album, and in March 2014 at The Singapore Jazz Festival.
 They were spotted there by veteran jazz funk producer, Jean-Paul 'Bluey' Maunick, founder and leader of the British acid jazz band Incognito.
 Bluey invited them to his Livingston Studio to record their second album, Seamonster.
 This was the first release for Bluey's record label alongside David Ranalli, Julian Fontenell and Ravi Chidambaram, Splash Blue.

 The album was released in Asia by the Singapore-based label Foundation Music.

-In 2016, Andrew Lim joined the band as a guitarist.